 This guide covers four key areas; 1) meeting preparation, 2) day of the meeting, 3) post meeting and 4) meeting resources.

 How effective is your board of directors, and what can you do to improve your governance?
 Let’s find out the best practices for conducting a board meeting.

 Being prepared is the key to success.
-The most effective meetings encourage quality engagement.
+The most productive meetings encourage quality engagement.
 A well composed agenda and a streamlined distribution process for board documents is essential.

-1.1.
-We begin preparation for the next board meeting at the conclusion of the previous meeting.
+Plan ahead of time - prepare for the next meeting at the conclusion of the previous one

-During the board meeting, the CEO or Chair will jot down notes that may include items the board wishes to see on the next agenda or other follow-up actions.
-Once the meeting is finished, the minute taker should debrief with the Chair to ensure these actions are handled promptly and to begin the ‘first draft’ for the next meeting agenda.
+During the board meeting discussion, the CEO or Chair will jot down notes that may include items the board wishes to see on the next agenda or other follow-up actions.
+Once the meeting is finished, the minute taker should debrief with the Chair to ensure these actions are handled promptly and to begin the ‘first draft’ for the next agenda.

-Take the time for a breather after your meetings, but not so long as you miss the context or important issues.
+Take the time for a breather after your sessions, but not so long as you miss the context or important issues.
 A couple of days is usually the right time.

 About two to three weeks before the board meeting, the board Administrator or CEO should review the annual board calendar.

 The annual calendar contains the board’s reoccurring meetings that are scheduled to take place at predetermined times.
-The individual agenda, along with the minutes from previous board meetings form the foundation for the meeting agenda.
+The individual agenda, along with the meeting minutes from previous meetings form the foundation for effective board meeting agendas.

 The CEO will have supplementary agenda items.
 Having this meeting two to three weeks out provides others with the opportunity to raise possible agenda items that may need full board attention.
 It also provides for sufficient preparation time for the agenda and pre-read documents.